COVID-19 Reopening Matrix

 - Travelers carrying a note verbal / diplomatic note for professionals with specialist knowledge providing urgent technical assistance in a crucial sector, whose physical presence is required.

-- Individuals traveling for exceptionally urgent family reasons.
-All individuals must carry a Declaration of Exemption.
-Examples include: (1)An individual visiting a seriously ill or terminally ill family member or attending a funeral.
-The traveler must be a family member in the first or second degree as defined in Dutch law.
-2) An individual coming to the Netherlands to be with their legal partner when they give birth.
+- Individuals traveling for exceptionally urgent family reasons, e.g., visiting a seriously ill or terminally ill family member or attending a funeral.
+The traveler must be a family member in the first or second degree (as defined in Dutch law) (with a Declaration of Exemption from COVID-19 entry ban); entering the Netherlands to be with their legal partner when they give birth.
 If not legally married, they must have acknowledged paternity or parentage of the unborn child.
-They must also be able to prove, with a letter from the gynecologist or the obstetrician, that their partner is more than 34 weeks pregnant.
-(3) An individual visiting a newborn grandchild.
-(4) A divorced parent from a third country visiting their child who lives in the Netherlands.
+They must also be able to prove, with a letter from the gynecologist or the obstetrician, that their partner is more than 34 weeks pregnant; visiting a newborn grandchild (with a Declaration of Exemption from COVID-19 entry ban because of a birth); divorced parent from a third country visiting their child who lives in the Netherlands (with a Declaration of exemption from COVID-19 entry ban).

 - Those in a situation of absolute necessity.